stringfestdata/advancing-into-analytics-practice/README.md

-## 6. First Steps with R for Excel Users  x
+## 6. First Steps with R for Excel Users

 1. Run the following code.
 What happens?